Madhuri Ramesh Article Writer

 For instance, the holotropic breathwork technique may not be suitable for pregnant women and those who are suffering from certain health conditions such as epilepsy, cardiovascular disease, and high blood pressure which cannot be controlled through medications.
 Since the technique is most likely to cause hallucinations, it is also unsuitable to be practiced by individuals who have a history of mental health conditions such as bipolar disorder and schizophrenia.

-The practice also involves sudden vigorous body movements as a result of which it may be ill-suited for individuals who have been diagnosed with osteoporosis and suffer from neurological conditions such as stroke and seizure.
-Moreover, imbalances in the oxygen and carbon dioxide levels in the blood makes this technique risky to be practiced by individuals who are using Coumadin and other similar prescription blood thinners.
+The practice also involves sudden vigorous body movements as a result of which may be ill-suited for individuals who have been diagnosed with osteoporosis and suffer from neurological conditions such as stroke and seizure.
+Moreover, imbalances in the oxygen and carbon dioxide levels in the blood make this technique risky to be practiced by individuals who are using Coumadin and other similar prescription blood thinners.

 Individuals suffering from eye problems such as glaucoma and detached retina are also advised against practicing the holotropic breathwork technique.
 On the other hand, it is quite surprising that although the technique involves breathwork, it isn’t necessarily dangerous to be practiced by individuals suffering from asthma.
 However, to be on the safe side, having an inhaler in hand is a must!